sensu/sensu-docs/content/sensu-go/5.20/get-started.md

 ## Install a packaged Sensu Go distribution

-All [commercial features][3]are available for free in the packaged Sensu Go distribution up to an entity limit of 100.
+Sensu's [supported platforms][20] include CentOS/RHEL, Debian, Ubuntu, and Windows.

 - [**Install Sensu Go**][2] and get started for free
+- Learn about Sensu's [commercial features][3] &mdash; all commercial features are available for free in the packaged Sensu Go distribution up to an entity limit of 100
 - Discover Sensu assets on [Bonsai, the Sensu asset index][6]
 - Find the [Sensu architecture][18] that best meets your needs
 - [Migrate from Sensu Core to Sensu Go][13]

-## Explore commercial features for monitoring at scale
+## Explore monitoring at scale with Sensu Go

-Sensu offers support packages for Sensu Go as well as commercial features designed for monitoring at scale.
+Sensu offers support packages for Sensu Go as well as commercial licenses designed for monitoring at scale.

-- Learn about Sensu's [commercial features][3]
 - [Contact the sales team][4] for a personalized demo and free trial of commercial features at scale
 - [Activate your Sensu commercial license][5]